Ruj89/cloudfuse/README.md

 This tutorial will be updated at CloudFuse release time and depends on user localization.

 #### Google Drive
+Google provide a single page guide to follow at: https://developers.google.com/drive/v3/web/enable-sdk.
+No additional steps are needed.

 To link a local folder to a Google Drive account enter in your **Google Developer Console** [[5]](#link-google-developer-console), create a new project specifying a new *Project name*.